webdavis/Homelab/README.md

 # Homelab

-This repository automates my home network setup.
+This repo automates my home network setup.
 This automation is hardware-agnostic, but I like to run it on small single-board computers like Raspberry Pis.

 Think: small computers, big network!